jdillon/gossip/README.md

 The [bootstrap configuration](http://github.com/jdillon/gossip/blob/master/src/main/resources/org/sonatype/gossip/bootstrap.properties)
 attempts to read:

-1. org/sonatype/gossip/defaults.properties (as resource)
-2. META-INF/org.sonatype.gossip/config.properties (as resource)
+1. META-INF/org.sonatype.gossip/config.properties (as resource)
-3. -Dgossip.configuration (value of as file/url)
+2. -Dgossip.configuration (value of as file/url)
-4. ~/.gossip/config.properties (as file)
+3. ~/.gossip/config.properties (as file)

 For example, to configure Gossip for your application on a per-user level to enable DEBUG or TRACE, create a file named ~/.gossip/config.properties containing: